leocornus/PluploadUtils/docs/Howto-Customize-MediaWiki-Skin.rst

 #. load the **myskin.less** in file **screen.less**.
 #. load the resources for **myskin** in one of the extension file.

+`How to become a MediaWiki hacker`_ offers details info about how to start MediaWiki_ development.

 .. _MediaWiki: http://www.mediawiki.org
 .. _Vector Skin: http://www.mediawiki.org/wiki/Skin:Vector
+.. _How to become a MediaWiki hacker: http://www.mediawiki.org/wiki/How_to_become_a_MediaWiki_hacker